jundalisay/spblist/content/en/material/fallacies/string.md

 To solve this, **String Theory** was invented.
 - This absurdly converts particles into dimensions which are glued together by an even more absurd 'M-Theory'.

+{{< box >}}
+### The Strong Force as Precursor to Dimensional Strings

+String theory began when particles were being collided in colliders for the first time.
+This led to the idea for a gluon flux tube, which is the aetherspace in Material Superphysics.

+Instead of gluons or the aetherspace, Gabriele Veneziano came up with strings as the Veneziano Amplitude.
+These strings led to the concept of gravitons or quantum gravity as a spin 2 particle.

+{{< /box >}}

 In other words:
 - Supersymmetry converts imaginary objects into 'partner particles'
 - String Theory turns particles into imaginary objects